 - Graduation plans

-All students meet with their Nelson Rusche College of Business adviser once per semester for guidance.
-You can also meet with your adviser any time during the semester if you have questions or need advice.
+All students meet with their Rusche College of Business advisor once per semester for guidance.
+You can also meet with your advisor any time during the semester if you have questions or need advice.

 We encourage students to complete an internship for course credit during their junior or senior year.
-Although students are responsible for finding the internship, our internship coordinator and Career Services Center are here to help.
+Although students are responsible for finding the internship, our internship coordinators are here to help.

 Beta Alpha Psi - an honorary and professional accounting fraternity for undergraduate and graduate students, open to accounting, finance, and information systems majors.
 Contact the School of Accountancy for more information.